OUR History

 Just when the nonlinear world was taking its first step, the tape world signaled it was not going to give up without a fight.
 In 1991 a fledging start up company, Alesis Corporation, introduced another juggernaut to the production world – A digital audio tape machine based on a VHS video cassette transport.
 Unlike its predecessors, the “ADAT” had 8 audio tracks and a price that left the remaining analog tape manufactures dazed and stunned.
 EAR again thrived nationally providing complete packages of ADAT based digital recording systems including audio mixing consoles, processing and cabling.

-EAR main show room circa 1990It was around this time that EAR also became the first Apple, Avid and Digidesign professional audio reseller in the Southwest and the new “Pro Tools” was also a huge success.
+In 1989 EAR became the first Apple, Avid and Digidesign professional audio reseller in the Southwest featuring the new Digidesign “Pro Tools” (later purchased by Avid Technologies).
 At only $6,000 it was a bargain!
 Professional Ampex, MCI or Otari tape decks were $4,000-$25,000 alone.
 The new price point and 16bit resolution made it an instant hit with smaller production companies and studios.
 The workflow of the day still required your edited project to be finished back to tape (ie: “layback”).
 However, the cost savings of buying one tape deck compared to multiple decks more than paid for the cost of the computer and software.

 In 1993 Avid, the already successful manufacturer of $100,000 editing systems announced the first “affordable” editing solution Media Suite Pro.
 EAR, the first Avid reseller in the Southwest, flourished and the new “MSP” was a huge success.
 At only $30,000 it was a bargain!
 Professional Sony tape decks were $15,000-$25,000 alone.
 The new price point and “AVR25″ resolution made it an instant hit with smaller production companies and schools.